uvarov-frontend/vanilla-calendar-pro/package/public/README.md

 For detailed instructions on how to use the calendar as a component for various libraries, please visit the [website](https://vanilla-calendar.pro/docs/learn) with detailed documentation and examples.

+## HTML content

+`labels` are plain text and `styles` are CSS class names.
+HTML in `layouts`, `popups.html` and `onCreateDateRangeTooltip` must be trusted.
+The default `sanitizerHTML` callback returns HTML unchanged; configure an HTML sanitizer such as DOMPurify before rendering content from users or other untrusted sources.
+See the [sanitizerHTML reference](https://vanilla-calendar.pro/docs/reference/settings#sanitizerhtml).

 ## API Reference

 For detailed information on the available parameters and settings, please refer to the [API reference](https://vanilla-calendar.pro/docs/reference).